Glessner House Tours

 NOTE: Tour groups, school groups, family units, senior citizen/group home outings, etc. numbering eight (8) individuals or more must pre-register for a Custom Tour.
 Parties of this size are not eligible for free admission on Wednesdays.

-We are open year-round, except for Easter Sunday, Fourth of July, Thanksgiving, Christmas Eve, Christmas Day, and New Year’s Day.
+We are open year-round, except for New Year’s Day, Easter Sunday, Independence Day, Veterans Day, Thanksgiving, Christmas Eve, and Christmas Day.

 Wednesdays: Admission is free.